henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 the YANG client is initiating a dynamic subscription based on a pre-configured request retained and issued by the YANG data store).

+## Bootstrapping of Drop-Shiped Pledges

+{{-BRSKI}} highlights that effectively "to literally 'pull yourself up by the bootstraps' is an impossible action.
+Similarly, the secure establishment of a key infrastructure without external help is also an impossibility."

+According to {{-BRSKI}} the bootstrapping approach Call-Home has problems and limitations, which (amongst others) the draft itself is trying to address:

+* the pledge requires realtime connectivity to the vendor service
+* the domain identity is exposed to the vendor service (this is a privacy concern)
+* the vendor is responsible for making the authorization decisions (this is a liability concern)

+A Pledge in the context of {{-BRSKI}} is "the prospective device, which has an identity installed by a third-party (e.g., vendor, manufacturer or integrator)."

+A Pledge can be "drop-shiped", which refers to "the physical distribution of equipment containing the 'factory default' configuration to a final destination.
+In zero-touch scenarios there is no staging or pre-configuration during drop-ship."

+In the scope of Call-Home as a part of YANG Push, either the factory default configuration of a drop-shipped Pledge that is a YANG data store would require to include the "home to Call Home" configuration or it has to be configured locally.

+{{-yangzerotouch}} is intended to provide more flexibility to the Call-Home procedure already - by allowing to stage connection attempts to a locally administered network and if that fails fall back to connecting to a remotely administered network.
+Alas, {{-yangzerotouch}} is either prone to the same limitations as cited above or requires local configuration in order to find the home to Call-Home.

+The "Join Registrar" defined by {{-BRSKI}} mitigates the cited problems and limitation by introducing "a representative of the domain that is configured, perhaps autonomically, to decide whether a new device is allowed to join the domain.
+The administrator of the domain interfaces with a Join Registrar (and Coordinator) to control this process.
+Typically a Join Registrar is "inside" its domain."

 # Summary of the Problem Statement

 Currently, the following gaps are identified: